VIXX: 2017–2019: Shangri-La, Eau de VIXX, Reincarnation, "Walking"

 On September 27, 2017, VIXX released their first Japanese extended play Lalala ~ Thank you for your love ~ (ラララ ～愛をありがとう～).
 Upon its release the album charted at number one in the Oricon Daily CD album charts.

 During the year-end music show 2017 MBC Gayo Daejun the group managed to gain major public attention with a special performance of "Wind of Starlight" and "Shangri-La Remix" by remaining the most trending video clip for over 24 hours on the TV Cast's 'Celebrity HOT Ranking' chart and their performance clip having over 3 mio. views as of now.
 Due to popular demand, they were able to perform their remix on the Show!
 Music Core broadcast in January 2018 again.
-Later it was announced, that VIXX would take part as an act in the opening ceremony of the celebratory cultural performance of the IOC's 132nd conference in Pyeongchang on February 5 at Gangneung Art Center.
+Later it was announced, that VIXX would take part as an act in the opening ceremony of the celebratory cultural performance of the International Olympic Committee's 132nd conference in Pyeongchang on February 5 at Gangneung Art Center.